gugusiow/my_programs/README.md

 # my_programs
-A collection of some programs I made.
+I started learning how to code in C, C++ and Python.
+Here's a collection of some programs I made.